Biotin: Food sources

 Biotin is stable at room temperature and is not destroyed by cooking.
-The dietary biotin intake in Western populations has been estimated to be in the range of 35 to 70 μg/day.
-Nursing infants ingest about 6 μg/day.
+The dietary biotin intake in Western populations is in the range of 40 to 60 μg/day.
+Nursing infants require about 5 μg/day.
 Biotin is available in dietary supplements, individually or as an ingredient in multivitamins.

-According to the Global Fortification Data Exchange, biotin deficiency is so rare that no countries require that foods be fortified.
+According to the Global Fortification Data Exchange, biotin deficiency is so rare that no countries require foods to be fortified.

 Physiology

 Biotin is a water-soluble B vitamin.
 Consumption of large amounts as a dietary supplement results in absorption, followed by excretion into urine as biotin.
 Consumption of biotin as part of a normal diet results in urinary excretion of biotin and biotin metabolites.

 Absorption

 Biotin in food is bound to proteins.
-Digestive enzymes reduce the proteins to biotin-bound peptides.
+Digestive enzymes break down the proteins to biotin-bound peptides.
 The intestinal enzyme biotinidase, found in pancreatic secretions and in the brush border membranes of all three parts of the small intestine, frees biotin, which is then absorbed from the small intestine.
 When consumed as a biotin dietary supplement, absorption is nonsaturable, meaning that even very high amounts are absorbed effectively.
 Transport across the jejunum is faster than across the ileum.

 The large intestine microbiota synthesizes amounts of biotin estimated to be similar to the amount taken in the diet, and a significant portion of this biotin exists in the free (protein-unbound) form and, thus, is available for absorption.
 How much is absorbed in humans is unknown, although a review did report that human colon epithelial cells in vitro demonstrated an ability to uptake biotin.

 Once absorbed, sodium-dependent multivitamin transporter (SMVT) mediates biotin uptake into the liver.
 SMVT also binds pantothenic acid, so high intakes of either of these vitamins can interfere with the transport of the other.